T. V. Raju: Legacy

 T. V. Raju's contribution to Telugu cinema remains unparalleled, particularly for his collaboration with N. T. Rama Rao, for whom he composed music for around 38 films.
 Despite his success, Raju maintained close ties with his mentor, Adinarayana Rao, and even worked as an associate composer on Suvarna Sundari, a film scored by Adinarayana Rao.

 Raju's family continued his musical legacy, with his son Venkata Satyasuryanarayana Raju working as a guitarist in the film industry, and another son, Somaraju, being part of the famous music duo Raj–Koti.
 T. V. Raju's music is still celebrated today for its unique blend of traditional and contemporary styles.

 Personal life

 In his personal life, Raju married Savitri, and the couple had two sons.
 Their elder son, Venkata Satya Suryanarayana Raju, became a guitarist, while their younger son, Thotakura Somaraju, better known as Raj from the composer duo Raj–Koti, achieved fame as a music director in Telugu cinema.

 T. V. Raju had a close friendship with N. T. Rama Rao, with whom he shared living quarters during their early struggles in the film industry.

-T. V. Raju died on 20 February 1973 at the age of 51, leaving behind a rich legacy as a prolific music composer in South Indian cinema.
-His contributions to the Telugu film industry, especially his work in mythological and social drama genres, continue to be celebrated.